aryansood/Quadcode_Esp32/Quadcode_Esp32/src/Motors_Control/README.md

 https://github.com/derdoktor667/DShotRMT \
 https://brushlesswhoop.com/dshot-and-bidirectional-dshot/ \
 https://github.com/Marian-Vittek/raspberry-pi-dshot \
-The code of the first implemntation did not worked, there were some timing issues that I will show how to resolve.
+The code of the first implemntation did not worked.
+After understanding more of the protocol I will show how to modify my code if there are some timing issues on you esp32.
+You will be required to use a digital analyzer, in case the code will not work.